 For the pre-packaged release, you will need Sun Java JRE 1.6.0 or newer to be installed on the system.
+Some tools also require the attr/libattr package to be installed.

 When building XtreemFS directly from the source, you need a Sun Java JDK 1.6.0 or newer, Ant 1.6.5 or newer and gmake.